Thebes, Egypt: Middle Kingdom

+Statue of Mentuhotep II, 11th dynasty ruler, originated from Thebes, southern Egypt.

 Finally by c.
 2050 BC, Intef III's son Mentuhotep II (meaning "Montu is satisfied"), took the Herakleopolitans by force and reunited Egypt once again under one ruler, thereby starting the period now known as the Middle Kingdom.
 Mentuhotep II ruled for 51 years and built the first mortuary temple at Deir el-Bahri, which most likely served as the inspiration for the later and larger temple built next to it by Hatshepsut in the 18th Dynasty.
 After these events, the 11th Dynasty was short-lived, as less than twenty years had elapsed between the death of Mentuhotep II and that of Mentuhotep IV, in mysterious circumstances.

 During the 12th Dynasty, Amenemhat I moved the seat of power North to Itjtawy.
 Thebes continued to thrive as a religious center as the local god Amun was becoming increasingly prominent throughout Egypt.
 The oldest remains of a temple dedicated to Amun date to the reign of Senusret I. Thebes was already, in the Middle Kingdom, a town of considerable size.
 Excavations around the Karnak temple show that the Middle Kingdom town had a layout with a grid pattern.
 The city was roughly 250 hectares in area.
 Remains of two palatial buildings were also detected.

 Starting in the later part of the 12th Dynasty, a group of Canaanite people began settling in the eastern Nile Delta.
 They eventually founded the 14th Dynasty at Avaris in c.
 1805 BC or c.
 1710 BC.
 By doing so, the Asiatics established hegemony over the majority of the Delta region, subtracting these territories from the influence of the 13th Dynasty that had meanwhile succeeded the 12th.